spiral/docs/debug/exceptions.md

 # Debug - Handling Exceptions
-Spiral Framework provides multiple way to handle critical and application level exceptions.
+Spiral Framework provides multiple ways to handle critical and application-level exceptions.

 ## Using Middleware
 You can create HTTP middleware to intercept any specific exception type thrown inside your controllers.
 We can use Whoops to demonstrate how to write it.

 ```bash
 $ composer require filp/whoops